 Additionally, penalties by the licensing authority are cumulative to all other penalties authorized by law.
 There is generally a 5 year statute of limitations from date of discovery for licensing authority to file a citation; except of allegations of fraud or misrepresentation in which case the statute of limitations is longer.

-Notice to Comply Issued by The Bureau of Cannabis Control
+Notice to Comply Issued by The Department of Cannabis Control

-Citations Issued by the Bureau of Cannabis Control: Orders of Abatements and Administrative Fines
+Citations Issued by the Department of Cannabis Control: Orders of Abatements and Administrative Fines

 Most non-minor enforcement actions are commenced by a Citation.
-Per § 5802(a), the Bureau of Cannabis Control may issue citations containing orders of abatement and fines against a licensee, or an unlicensed cannabis operator, for any acts or omissions which are in violation of any provision of the Medicinal and Adult-Use Cannabis Regulation and Safety Act (MAUCRSA) or any regulation adopted pursuant thereto.
-The Bureau may also issue citations for any violation of state law or regulations applicable to cannabis licensees, including, but not limited to, state labor law.
+Per § 17802(a), the Department of Cannabis Control may issue citations containing orders of abatement and fines against a licensee, or an unlicensed person, for any acts or omissions which are in violation of any provision of the Medicinal and Adult-Use Cannabis Regulation and Safety Act (MAUCRSA) (the “Act”) or any regulation adopted pursuant thereto.
+The Department may also issue citations for any violation of state law or regulations applicable to cannabis licensees, including, but not limited to, state labor law.

-Pursuant to § 5802(c), each citation may contain either order(s) of abatement, monetary fine(s), or both, and shall:
+Pursuant to § 17802(c), each citation may contain either order(s) of abatement, monetary fine(s), or both, and shall: